 Caihua Plant Info

-The Caihua stuffing cucumber (Cyclanthera pedata) is also known as Achocha, lady’s Slipper, wild cucumber, slipper gourd, caigua and many other colorful names.
+The Caihua stuffing cucumber (Cyclanthera pedata) is also known as Achocha, lady’s Slipper, wild cucumber, slipper gourd, caigua, and many other colorful names.
 It hails from South America and was a documented important part of Incan cuisine and life.
-Plants are annuals in much of North America but are perennial evergreens in tropical, Mediterranean and temperate climates.
-The
+Plants are annuals in much of North America but are perennial evergreens in tropical, Mediterranean, and temperate climates.
+The plants are commonly cultivated as food in the Caribbean, and South and Central Americas.

-Caihua is a climbing vine, up to 40 feet long, with edible pods 4 to 6 inches long and up to 3 inches wide.
+Caihua is a climbing vine, up to 40 feet (12 m.) long, with edible pods 4 to 6 inches (10-15 cm.) long and up to 3 inches (7.5 cm.) wide.
 Fruits may have flexible spines, which are not dangerous and are edible.
 Pods are hollow with black seeds and considerable pith.
 One of the more popular uses for Caihua is as a stuffed vessel for cheese, vegetables, or even meats.

 How to Grow Caihua